ntnu-itk-autonomous-ship-lab/psbmpc/psbmpc_cxx/libs/psbmpc_lib/README.md

 <img src="psbmpc_lib_structure.png" width="400">

 Thus, there is a main library namespace **PSBMPC_LIB** which contains all the functionality.
 The namespace is further nested into **CPU** and **GPU** for versions of classes (with the same name, e.g. PSBMPC, Ownship,..) that have different implementation for the CPU and GPU version of the MPC, respectively.
-Common classes/functionality exists under the library namespace, e.g. a Kalman Filter, SBMPC, Mean-Reverting Ornstein-Uhlenbeck process, etc.
+Common classes/functionality exists under the library namespace, such as a Kalman Filter, SBMPC, Mean-Reverting Ornstein-Uhlenbeck process, etc.

 The main modules (classes/structs) are explained below: </p>